#FeelAlpine

 Phone: 0848 44 66 88

 Note: Group reservations for Oeschinensee not available online through SBB.
-The advantage of our own group reservation tool is that it allows for direct online booking.
+The advantage of our group reservation tool is that it allows you to book directly online.

 Option C – Group booking through the restaurant